getsentry/sentry-clj/README.md

 - `:event-id` - a `String` id to use for the event.
 If not provided, one will be automatically generated.
 - `:extra` - a map with `Keyword` or `String` keys (or anything for which `clojure.core/name` can be invoked) and values which can be JSON-ified.
 If `:throwable` is given, this will automatically include its `ex-data`.
   - **note**: `:extra` has been deprecated in favour of `:contexts` upon initialisation
-- `:fingerprint` - a sequence of `String`s that Sentry should use as a [fingerprint](https://docs.sentry.io/learn/rollups/#customize-grouping-with-fingerprints).
+- `:fingerprints` - a sequence of `String`s that Sentry should use as a [fingerprint](https://docs.sentry.io/learn/rollups/#customize-grouping-with-fingerprints).
 - `:level` - a `Keyword`.
 One of `:debug`, `:info`, `:warning`, `:error`, `:fatal`.
 Probably most useful in conjunction with `:message` if you need to report an exceptional condition that's not an exception.
 - `:logger` - a `String` which identifies the logger.
 - `:message` - a map or `String` containing Message information.
 See below.